UmairMujeeb/Physical-AI-Humanoid-Robotics/README.md

 ### GitHub Pages
 The site is configured for GitHub Pages deployment:
+- Update `docusaurus.config.ts` with your repository details:
+  - `organizationName`: your GitHub username
+  - `projectName`: your repository name
+  - `baseUrl`: `/repository-name/` to match your repo
-- Built-in GitHub Actions workflow
+- Built-in GitHub Actions workflow (see `.github/workflows/deploy.yml`)
 - Automatic deployment on main branch updates
+- Site will be available at `https://your-username.github.io/repository-name/`
 - Custom domain support

 ### Vercel